ustwo/ReplayKitUnityBridge/README.md

 ## Summary

 This is a Unity plugin for iOS that allows you to record the screen and capture gameplay.
 It includes the Xcode project that it was built in.
-To start using it, simply drag the PluginSource folder into your Unity project as a sub-folder in the following directory/file path: Assets > Plugins > iOS > ReplayKitUnity (drag source and editor folders into here )
+To start using it, simply drag the PluginSource folder into your Unity project as a sub-folder in the following directory/file path: Assets > Plugins > iOS > ReplayKitUnity > Drag the source and editor folders into here

+Blog Post describing the steps to make a bridge: https://medium.com/@SoCohesive/unity-how-to-build-a-bridge-ios-to-unity-with-swift-f23653f6261

 ## Disclaimer: